libelle17/neuserver/README.md

 spool table <b>spooltab</b>. <br>
-Faxes which are placed by a user in the directory &rsquo;<b>tobefaxed/2200</b>&rsquo; will be handled starting at 10 p.m., if neuserver is running. <br>
+Faxes which are placed by a user in the directory &rsquo;<b>tobefaxed/2200</b>&rsquo; will be handled starting at 10 p.m., if neuentw is running. <br>
 If subdirectories in &rsquo;<b>tobefaxedfR&rsquo; are found named with a date or time (e.g. &rsquo;20180101 0800</b>&rsquo; or &rsquo;<b>2200</b>&rsquo;), the contained faxes will be processed after that time an in the first case the subdirectory will then be deleted if empty. <br>
-At each call, neuserver checks the status of <b>hylafax</b>
+At each call, neuentw checks the status of <b>hylafax</b>
 and/or <b>Capisuite</b>.
-The Finishing of a fax process there causes neuserver to move the source files (here the above mentioned .doc- and .pdf-files) from the waiting directory to one or several archive directories or a directory for failed faxes and to move their database record
+The Finishing of a fax process there causes neuentw to move the source files (here the above mentioned .doc- and .pdf-files) from the waiting directory to one or several archive directories or a directory for failed faxes and to move their database record